-- Upload supporting data for the same. - Institutional data in prescribed format.
+• Upload supporting data for the same.

+Institutional data in prescribed format.

-Key Indicator -5.3 Student Participation and Activities (30)
+Key Indicator - 5.3 Student Participation and Activities (20)

-5.3.1 Number of awards/medals for outstanding performance in sports/cultural activities at national/international level (award for a team event should be counted as one) during the last five years (15)
+5.3.1 Number of awards/medals for outstanding performance in sports/cultural activities at national/international level (award for a team event 58. should be counted as one) during the last five years (10)

-Name of the award/ National/ Sports/ AADHAR / Student ID Year medal International Cultural number Name of the student
+Year Name of the award/ medal National/ International Sports/ Cultural AADHAR / Student ID number Name of the student 1001 Traine of the avaitar mean Sports/ Culturul Traine of the statement